Recent Searches

 It is possible a student could have circumstances that are both special and unusual.
 EIU’s financial aid administrators have the authority to make those determinations by exercising professional judgment (PJ) based on the student's documented circumstance.

 To request a Professional Judgment, please submit the form(s) and additional documentation to support your request to the Office of Financial Aid and Scholarships.
-Tax information (tax return transcript, 1040 tax forms or the IRS Data Retrieval tool) from the original FAFSA data (prior-prior year) are REQUIRED for all families who request a professional judgment review.
+Tax information (tax return transcript, 1040 tax forms) from the original FAFSA data (prior-prior year) are REQUIRED for all families who request a professional judgment review.

 Please include the student’s name and EIU E# on all documentation.
 Upon receipt and review of the appeal form, additional documentation may be requested as needed.
 Please check your EIU Panthermail and PAWS account frequently for updates and additional requests.